Liberation Dynamics Training

 In our book, States of Mind, we consider how adults and young people can work together to build education and mental health approaches that shift away from standardisation, coercion and competition to embrace “Liberation Dynamics”.
 We offer training to develop a clear understanding of what these mean.
 This is not a copy and paste, linear methodology, but a set of ideas that can support us to decondition ourselves from ideologies and pedagogies that harm and invite authentic practices that foster freedom, relationships, creativity and collective action.

 Sessions can be delivered online or face-to-face, to individuals or organisations, which might include schools, colleges, universities, local authorities, charities or social enterprises.
-The following areas will be covered, at a cost of £6000 for an organisation and £1500 for individuals.
+For more information on costs for individuals or organisations, please complete the enquiry form below.

 1. Self-awareness